JanneMattila/azure-firewall-and-network-testing/workloads/private-aks/README.md

 User Defined Route (UDR) implemented in AKS subnet to route all traffic to Azure Firewall in a hub VNET.

-Here is example error message if require connectivity is not configured:
+Here is example error message if required connectivity is not enabled:

 ```bash
 ERROR: (CreateVMSSAgentPoolFailed) Unable to establish outbound connection from agents,